 Kate agrees.
 “I will forever be grateful to the people who donated their blood so my fiancé could get a second chance at life,” said Reverman.

-The community has turned out in a huge way for the “Honoring Noah Stepaniak's Survival” blood drive, with all appointments booked--but you can still help by donating at your local Hoxworth Neighborhood Donor Center.
-Donors can schedule appointments by calling (513) 451-0910 or visiting https://donateblood.uc.edu/donor/schedules/centers.
+To donate at the “Honoring Noah Stepaniak's Survival” blood drive, visit https://hoxworth.org/groups/noah.
+Donors can also schedule appointments by calling (513) 451-0910 or visiting https://donateblood.uc.edu/donor/schedules/centers.